alexncayer/accsc560assign1.1/README.md

    });
 })

-//deleteUser: Purpose here is to remove a user based on equalling a certain Id.
+//deleteUser: Purpose here is to remove a user based on equaling a certain Id.
 //In the case of the code below, this corresponds to user 2 and results in having information on users 1 and 3 remain.
 //deleteUser is executed in Postman through using the "DELETE" technique, typing in "localhost:8081/deleteUser," and pushing the "Send" button
 //(Tutorialspoint.com, n.d.).